jrmoulton/tmux-sessionizer/README.md

-  init-repo     Initialize empty repository bookmark      Bookmark a directory so it is available to select along with the Git repositories open-session  Open a session help          Print this message or the help of the given subcommand(s)
+  init-repo     Initialize empty repository bookmark      Bookmark a directory so it is available to select along with the Git repositories open-session  Open a session marks         Manage list of sessions that can be instantly accessed by their index help          Print this message or the help of the given subcommand(s)

 Options:
       --generate <GENERATOR>  [possible values: bash, elvish, fish, powershell, zsh] -h, --help                  Print help
   -V, --version               Print version

 ```

 ### Configuring defaults